Health System Pharmacy Administration Masters Program

 - More information about the PGY1 year can be found on the website for the PGY1 in Pharmacy Practice.

 - PGY2 residents develop human resource experiences through managing a practice area throughout the year.
 This experience provides practical experience in recruiting, performance evaluations, developing schedules, creating operation structures and other managerial activities.

 - Work with leadership team to develop strategic partnerships within the health-system, national organizations, third party vendors, and other entities.

 - Work with the leadership team to identify new business opportunities such as mail-order pharmacy, sterile preparations, and developing new ambulatory care opportunities for pharmacists.

 - Residents are teaching assistants with the University Of North Carolina Eshelman School Of Pharmacy.

 - The University of North Carolina residency provides exposure to Wake Forest University Health System, Duke University Hospital, and Mission Hospital due to our relationship through the graduate coursework.

 One of our administrative residency distinguishing features is the focus on clinical development.
 Residents who complete the PGY1 and PGY2 year will be awarded both a PGY1 certificate in pharmacy practice and a PGY2 certificate in health-system pharmacy administration.
 During the first year administrative residents will participate in seven clinical rotations of their choice with the other PGY1 residents.
+Please visit the PGY1 program page for full details.
 Past residents of the administrative program have successfully completed and been recognized as a Board Certified Pharmacotherapy Specialist (BCPS) following the completion of the PGY1 year.
 This training provides a tremendous framework to residents interested in pursuing clinical leadership and management opportunities.
 Residents will have flexibility in pursuing clinical experiences throughout their first and second years based on their needs and career aspirations.